 Terrafugia achieved widespread publicity after its first aircraft in 2009; the fixed-wing Terrafugia Transition is “the world’s first practical flying car” and the company is now ramping up for production.

 - Search eVTOL news posts

 - Article: Terrafugia Acquired, eVTOL News, August 23, 2017

-- Article: The Demand for On-Demand Mobility, Jan 2017
+- Article: The Demand for On-Demand Mobility, Vertiflite, Jan 2017